 Broadband Speed Test Results Explained

 News flash: not understanding your broadband speed test results could be costing you hundreds a year.
 How?
 Well, you pay for a certain internet speed every month when you get a plan, but internet providers don't always give you that speed.
 Speeds vary from hour to hour.
 And sometimes, you will be getting half the speed your provider advertised.
+The speeds you experience will also vary by connection type.
+For instance, DSL internet is often slower than advertised, while cable internet is usually as fast, or even faster, than advertised.
+Fiber-optic internet is one of the few internet connections that truly offer as advertised speeds due to it's updated transfer technology.

 Interpreting your broadband speed test results seems difficult.
 There are a lot of terms thrown around that you might not understand and a lot of numbers you're probably not sure of.
 You know that knowing your internet speed is important, though.
 You just don't know how to interpret it all.